 Negril Travel Guide

-Negril is favoured also by those just wanting to get away from it all.
-It sports its famous seven-mile (11km) stretch of pristine beach, encircling Bloody Bay, and five miles (8km) of cliffs, where locals and visitors alike dare each other to indulge in some extreme cliff-diving, sometimes from ropes.
+Negril is favoured by those just wanting to get away from it all.
+It sports the famous seven-mile (11km) stretch of pristine beach, encircling Bloody Bay, and five miles (8km) of cliffs, where locals and visitors alike dare to indulge in some extreme cliff-diving.
 The coral reefs and caves along the coast make it a dream come true for scuba divers and snorkellers, and for active visitors there is the chance to take part in just about any watersport imaginable.
-Adventure seekers can venture by kayak into the mysterious Great Morass (a protected area full of palm trees, exotic birds and crocodiles).
+Adventure seekers can venture by kayak into the mysterious Great Morass, a protected area full of palm trees, exotic birds and crocodiles.

 Become our Negril Travel Expert

 We are looking for contributors for our Negril travel guide.
 If you are a local, a regular traveller to Negril or a travel professional with time to contribute and answer occasional forum questions, please contact us.